Trader Joe’s ATLANTIC SALMON WITH LEMON HERB BUTTER

 Seaweed Hand Rolls with Salmon and Cucumber

-One serving contains 190 calories but best off you get a whopping 21 grams of protein in a can of this.
+One serving contains 190 calories and a whopping 21 grams of protein.
 The 5 oz can has about 3.6 oz of drained salmon.
 It’s $3.69.
 Product of Chile.
 Great pantry item.
 I would gladly buy it again.

-*Spain and Portugal have places which specialize serving tinned fish and seafood, aged for a year or two or three… Believe it or not the canned fish actually improves as it ages just like wine.
-Here’s a video of the late great Tony Bourdain visiting one of these bodegas in Spain, eating from cans of seafood and loving every bite….
+Can one put this away in your larder for a year or two to improve with age like the do in Spain? (canned fish improves with age like wine*) *Spain and Portugal have some bodegas which specialize in tinned fish and seafood which they keep for a year or two or three… Believe it or not the cans of fish improve with age, just like wine.
+Search for a video of the late, great Tony Bourdain visiting one of the most famous of these bodegas in Spain, eating cans of seafood and loving every bite….
 EL ESPINALER

 Trader Joe’s ATLANTIC SALMON FILLETS (frozen)